jonlpersson/ed-latimore/site/_posts/2021-03-27-the-hagakure-10-best-quotes-and-ideas.md

 The social media generation has to face an uncomfortable truth: there is a lot of mandatory unpleasantness in life.
 Most of you will not make a living from your hobbies and passions.
 You will have to pull yourself through and (hopefully) out of drudgery like everyone else.

 Just because you see someone taking trips on IG and creating a lifestyle highlight reel doesn't mean that you get to suddenly acquire it by willing it into existence.
-Just because you want to do anything doesn't mean that you will or even deserve to do it.&nbsp;
+Just because you want to do anything doesn't mean that you will or even deserve to do it.

 In general, younger people have always wanted things quickly, but everyone now days so enamored with ideas like "follow your passion" and "do what you love", that they forget that most of life does not afford you this luxury because it's a luxury.
 You have to earn it.

-With that said, I think it's important to set up a life where can quickly get past a lot of necessary unpleasantness so you can devote more time to things that you find enjoyable for the few decades that you have on this planet.&nbsp; The sooner you're able to find a labor of love to toil away on, the sooner you will fall in love with life.
+With that said, I think it's important to set up a life where can quickly get past a lot of necessary unpleasantness so you can devote more time to things that you find enjoyable for the few decades that you have on this planet.
+The sooner you're able to find a labor of love to toil away on, the sooner you will fall in love with life.

 ## 9\.
-Tsunetomo understood why you get haters&nbsp;
+Tsunetomo understood why you get haters

 > "People will become your enemies if you become eminent too quickly in life, and you will be ineffectual.
 Rising slowly in the world, people will be your allies and your happiness will be assured."